lucastliu/gmailfs/README.md

 filesystem based interface to interact with gmail

 ## Getting Started:

+Note: intended for Linux distributions.
+Tested on Ubuntu 20.04

 clone the repository with `git clone git@github.com:lucastliu/gmailfs.git`

 Navigate to the repository on your computer `cd gmailfs`

 install dependencies
 `sudo pip3 --upgrade install -r requirements.txt`